Posted By KinderLab Robotics On September 11, 2018

-In this new blog series, we share key reasons why robotics should be incorporated in early learning classrooms.
-In this blog, we are focusing on Key #1 – Coding Teaches the Literacy of the 21st Century.
+In this second blog of the new blog series, we share key reasons why robotics should be incorporated in early learning classrooms.
+In this blog, we are focusing on Key #2 – Coding Develops Computational Thinking Skills.
 Keep an eye out for subsequent blogs on the importance of robots in early learning with STEAM learning tools!

 Early childhood is a wonderful time to sparks kids’ interest in coding, robotics, and engineering.
 Young children are curious about the world around them, and today that world includes technology.
 But how can educators promote positive, creative, and educational engagement with technology with our youngest learners?
 Integrating robotics and coding into early learning is easier than you may think, with hands-on, screen-free tools like KIBO.

-Robots in Early Learning – Coding Teaches 21st Century Literacy
+Robots in Early Learning – Coding Develops Computational Thinking Skills

 What KIBO Robotics Offer Young Learners